Sanskrit Name: Hamsasana/Hansasana (हंसासन)

 Strengthens: Arms, Back, Shoulders

 Problems like waist and back pain have become quite common nowadays.
-In such a way, today we are going to tell you about such an asana that can help you to get rid of daily problems of back pain and back pain.
+In such a way, today we are going to tell you about an asana that can help you to get rid of daily problems of back pain and back pain.
 This is Hamsasana (Swan Pose), it helps to get rid of our backbones as well as physical pain.
-Let’s tell you how you should do this yoga and what benefits it brings to our body.
+Let’s tell you how you should do this yoga and what benefits it brings to your body.

 What Does It Mean By Hamsasana (Swan Pose)?